ckuelker/quick-guide-en-us/Dev/HPC/numa.md

 ---

-Non-uniform memory access ([NUMA]) is a design specification of some modern multiprocessing architectures that, unlike uniform memory access ([UMA]), does not allow all CPUs to access all memory equally.
+__Non-uniform memory access__ ([NUMA]) is a design specification of some modern multiprocessing architectures that, unlike __uniform memory access__ ([UMA]), does not allow all CPUs to access all memory equally.
 Usually this is due to the fact that each CPU has some memory attached to it.
 This does not necessarily mean that this memory cannot be accessed by processes from other CPUs, but accessing the memory has some performance penalty.
 Because building a [NUMA] architecture is cheaper and still performs well if the programs are carefully designed, this design is quite popular in high performance computing ([HPC]).

+The Linux 2.5 kernel started with basic NUMA support, which was improved in 3.8.
+Later, in 3.13, NUMA-related performance enhancements were added, such as _memory pages_ shared between processes, _huge pages_, and `sysctl` support.

 <!--
 ~~~